 Did you know that one in four Americans is a baby boomer?
 The United States experienced an “explosion” of births after American soldiers returned home from World War II and sociologists define those born between 1946 and 1964 as “baby boomers”.
-With baby boomers starting to reach retirement age, in-law apartments, or more commonly called mother-in-law suites have become trendy in 2012 and experts are predicting the trend to keep growing throughout 2013 & 2014 as economic uncertainty is still prevalent.
+With baby boomers starting to reach retirement age, in-law apartments, or more commonly called mother-in-law suites have become trendy.
 An in-law suite is a planned area for additional adults to share living space on a semi-permanent or permanent basis.
 They usually feature a full bedroom, attached bathroom and a kitchenette at the very basic level which allows the ideal solution for families caring for aging parents and provides ultimate privacy.
-The goal of in-law apartments is to live together, without living on top of one another, and below we are going to discuss how this works.
+The goal of in-law apartments is to live together, without living on top of one another.

 Common areas that are being transformed into in-law apartments